Robpol86/robpol86.com/docs/posts/2025/2025-07-23-truenas-scale-telegraf.md

         1. **Token**: *Use the grafana token you generated in the [Generate Tokens](#generate-tokens) section*
         1. **Default Bucket**: telegraf
     1. Save & test
-        - *It should say something like: TODO*
+        - *It should say something like: datasource is working.
+1 buckets found*

 You can now create a new dashboard or import mine and go from there.
 To import mine: